ua-gist-open-source/qgis-watershed-delineation/README.md

 ##### Fix sinks
 When the algorithms run to create a drainage network, the nework will stop at sinks.
 We can either fill the sinks or provide sink drainage routes for algorithms that can trace water flow across the landscape based on gravity.
+Use the `Saga Toolbox` in the  `Processing Toolbox` for the next few processing steps.
+The next steps are abbreviated but you can learn more about what they do in the *Resources* section above.

+From the Processing Toolbox:
 1. `Saga` -> `Terrain Analysis - Hydrology` -> `Sink Drainage Route Detection` and save it as `dem_sink_routes`

-This will take some time to run.
+This will take some time to run (10 minutes or more).
 When it finishes, you will have a new grid that is mostly a single color with specs of white and grey.
+The specs of white and grey are the locations of flow artifacts.

 2. `Saga` -> `Terrain Analysis - Hydrology` -> `Sink Removal`
 Select the option to `Deepen Drainage Routes` and save it as `clipped_filled_dem.sdat` -- This will result in a DEM which has no sinks.
-Thus, when we try to derive a watershed, we can trace uphill all the way to the watershed boundaries.
+Specifically, it will lower the elevation of cells that block a drainage from connecting with its down-slope continuation.

 #### Derive channel network
 3. `Saga` -> `Terrain Analysis - Channels` -> `Channel network and drainage basins`
-If you have

 #### Intersect River Road with channel network
 Find the points where the two line layers intersect using a simple intersection.
+These will represent the locations where flood waters cross River Road.
 4. `Vector` -> `Analysis Tools` -> `Line Intersections`

 #### Derive Catchment Areas